turingschool/mod-0-curriculum/session4/index.md

 Watch and take notes while we walk through how to add a remote to your local repository.

+1. Visit <code>github.com/your_username</code>
-1. Click the plus button in the upper right-hand corner of GitHub and select "New Repository".
+1. Click the plus button in the upper-right corner of GitHub and select "New Repository" from the dropdown.
-1. Give your repository a name, but keep all other settings the same for now.
+1. Give your repository a name, and dont worry about adjusting any of the othere settings for now.
-1. Click "Create Repository"
+1. Scroll down and click "Create Repository"
 1. Scroll to `…or push an existing repository from the command line`
 1. Paste the lines listed, one at a time, in your terminal.
 You will need to enter your GitHub username and password (unless you've already setup SSH keys).
 1. Refresh Github.
 Tada!
 Your project is there.